alexanderrich/exploration_consumption/doc/journal/paper.md

 discounting with a delay, but not to an agent with quasi-hyperbolic discounting and no delay.](figures/discounting.pdf){#fig:discounting}

-This scenario presents an explore exploit dilemma because as long as a high-payoff option has not been found, the best immediate action is $A$, with an expected payoff of $2$, rather than action $B$, with an expected payoff of $.25\cdot4=1$.
+This scenario presents an explore&ndash;exploit dilemma because as long as a high-payoff option has not been found, the best immediate action is $A$, with an expected payoff of $2$, rather than $B$, with an expected payoff of $.25\cdot4=1$.
 Long term payoffs, in contrast, are increased by exploring the options available through action $B$, because the agent may find a high-payoff option that can be exploited on all future choices.